GoogleChrome/developer.chrome.com/site/en/blog/privacy-sandbox-origin-trial-increase/index.md

 progress through early channels for stability testing before we graduate them into the Beta or Stable origin trial.

-A feature will only graduate to later channels if it is being used—this means early testing on Canary and Beta, either via the origin trial or with the feature flag, is critical for us to progress those features to Stable.
+Some features may only graduate to later channels if they are being used—this means early testing on Canary and Beta, either via the origin trial or with the feature flag, is critical for us to progress those features to Stable.
 In your testing, you should continue to actively use feature detection per API and expect to see variation in that functionality over time and over different